 The other information comprises all of the information in the Annual Report other than the syndicate annual accounts and our auditors' report thereon.
 The Managing Agent is responsible for the other information.
-Our opinion on the syndicate annual accounts does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance thereon.
+Our opinion on the syndicate annual accounts does not cover the other information and, accordingly, we do not express an audit opinion or, except to the extent otherwise explicitly stated in this report, any form of assurance thereon.